jaykay0408/dmcar-atoi/README.md

 the quality of printed images is not clear, so you should be very careful to assembly the car.

-In addition, you need to follow the instruction “Servo Calibration” before you secure 3 servos (pan, tilt and steering).
+In addition, you need to follow the instruction “Servo Calibration” before you secure a servo for steering.

 Before the assembly, calibrate a servo motor by checking 90 degree of a servo arm
 -   Connect a servo motor to Motor HAT contoller before assembling each servo